Rust-Book-Collective/rust-api-dev/content/docs/part-1/05-tokio-hyper-axum.md

 The recommended URL structure for these operations:

 - `GET /v1/posts` - list all the posts or query a subset of them
-- `GET /v1/posts/:id` or `GET /v1/posts/:slug` - get a specific post
+- `GET /v1/posts/:id` - get a specific post
 - `POST /v1/posts` - create a new post
 - `PUT /v1/posts/:id` - update an existing post
 - `DELETE /v1/posts/:id` - delete a post